Counselors, Psychotherapists and Other Helping Professionals

 - The approach can be placed into almost any existing therapeutic mode (psychoanalysis, cognitive behavioral therapy, humanism, social learning, and so forth).
 Our model of forgiveness therapy is flexible and therefore adaptable to any of the therapeutic models above.

 - Forgiveness targets unhealthy anger, which is often a component of a variety of diagnoses in the Diagnostic and Statistical Manual of Mental Disorders.
 Helping a client or patient to reduce or even eliminate anger may ameliorate other symptoms, such as anxiety and even depression.
-Our research bears this out as do our case studies in the book, Helping Clients Forgive.
+Our research bears this out as do our case studies in the groundbreaking book Forgiveness Therapy.